Eeeeeeeww! Disgusting Sandwiches!

 Forest School Science!

-Despite the rain, Laura managed to light the campfire and we tested different materials to answer our investigation question 'Which material is best for rebuilding London after the Great Fire of 1666?'
+Despite the warm weather, it took Miss T a couple of tries to light our campfire.
+She taught us some forest fire safety and our mob showed how much they know about the Great Fire of London.
+We tested different materials to answer our investigation question 'Which material is best for rebuilding London after the Great Fire of 1666?'
 The pupils showed what clever scientists they are and discussed the properties of different materials.
 Miss Thompson was very impressed and handed out many dojos.

-After our super science, we had time to explore and play.
-We were nature detectives and hunted for examples of different colours in the Autumn woods.
-Pupils also went mini-best hunting, played in the mud kitchen and had a great time swinging!
+To finish off our amazing afternoon, we had time to explore and play.
+Pupils went in the dens, played in the mud kitchen and had a great time swinging!

 Great Fire of London Pre-learning Task!

 Our pre-learning task for our very first Big Question was to create a poster, leaflet or video telling the rest of the class some fire safety tips.
 The posters and videos we created could be used by Derbyshire Fire Service because they are eye-catching and contain lots of useful information.
 Our Meerkat Class are fantastic at fire safety!
 Check out our wonderful work.
-We did have some brilliant video clips too, they were super clear and contained lots of great information and even some demonstrations of Stop!
+One of our mob could be presenting the One Show before he reaches secondary school!
+He was super clear and communicated lots of great information and even demonstrated a Stop!
 Drop!
 And Roll!

 Reading Buddies!

-We have had a fantastic start to the new school year in Meerkats class!
+What a super second week we are having in Meerkats class!
 As well as showing our wonderful number knowledge, writing super sentences and thinking about our first Big Question, we have been busy making our reading buddies to help us with our reading homework.
-They look great and we can't wait for our first homework task next week!
+They look great and we can't wait to complete our first homework task!

 Meet this year's Marvellous Meerkat mob!!